 6. Donate all of the items in the Donate corner of the basement.
 Consider donating to those most in need, like Domestic Violence Shelters or services or nursing homes, etc.

-Don’t wait and go through the room again for a third time and start moving things over to the Keep corner.
+Don’t wait and go through the room again for the third time and start moving things over to the Keep corner.
 You will regret it later on.